Ralph Menzies: Clemency hearing and rejection

 On July 16, 2025, Menzies's lawyers petitioned for clemency from the Utah Board of Pardons and Parole, as a final recourse to commute Menzies's death sentence to life imprisonment without the possibility of parole.
 A hearing was granted for Menzies but the board did not announce a date to hear Menzies's case.

 Utah Governor Spencer Cox expressed support for the execution of Menzies, stating that he personally believed that the death penalty was appropriate for exceptional murder cases and it should be applied only rarely.
 In Utah, the governor has no authority to grant clemency and commute death sentences; instead, it is the purview of the Utah state parole board to make these decisions.

-On August 14, 2025, before the parole board, Menzies's lawyers argued that their client should be spared from execution on account of his poor health and good behavior in prison.
+On August 14, 2025, Menzies' lawyers argued before the parole board that their client should be spared from execution on account of his poor health and good behavior in prison.
 On that same date, Menzies lost his petition for a second competency hearing, after Judge Matthew Bates denied the motion and ruled that he was "unpersuaded" that Menzies was mentally incompetent to be executed.

 On the other hand, Maurine Hunsaker's family urged the parole board to not commute Menzies's death sentence and asked for him to be executed.
-They argued that they had waited for nearly 40 years for justice to finally arrive and granting Menzies clemency would be an affront to Hunsaker and themselves, and her widow Jim Hunsaker added that Menzies was brutal on his late wife and their family and he deserved to be punished only by execution with the firing squad.
+They argued that they had waited for nearly 40 years for justice to finally arrive, and that granting Menzies clemency would be an affront to Hunsaker and themselves, with her widow Jim Hunsaker adding that Menzies was brutal on his late wife and their family and he deserved to be punished only by execution by firing squad.
 Matt Hunsaker also opposed the granting of clemency for his mother's killer, and admonished the parole board for allowing Menzies a final chance to plead for mercy on his life, given that his mother was murdered by Menzies in a brutal and callous manner; Matt also stated that he wished to see Menzies meeting his end in the execution chamber on September 5, 2025, as arranged.
-Matt's two younger siblings, Nicholas and Dana, who were both 18 months and six months old respectively when Hunsaker died, similarly asked the board to refuse clemency for Menzies; Dana additionally stated that she had no memory of her mother except for the court case relating to her murder and felt that the striking resemblance to her mother aggravated the heartbreak of her family throughout these decades after the death of Hunsaker.
+Matt's two younger siblings, Nicholas and Dana, who were 18 months and six months old, respectively, when Hunsaker died, similarly asked the board to refuse clemency for Menzies; Dana additionally stated that she had no memory of her mother except for the court case relating to her murder and felt that the striking resemblance to her mother aggravated the heartbreak of her family throughout the decades after the death of Hunsaker.

 Ultimately, on August 19, 2025, the parole board denied clemency for Menzies, allowing his execution date to remain scheduled for September 5, 2025.
 However, on August 29, Menzies execution was overturned by the Utah Supreme Court to reevaluate his competency.